PanickingLynx/SerialGeiger/README.md

 SerialGeiger is a VERY simple interface for your Arduino to a Geiger Counter equipped with a J305ß Geiger Müller tube.
-It converts the counts per minute of the Counter to Microsieverts/h and Roentgen/h.
+It converts the counts per minute of the Counter to Microsieverts/h.

 ## Why would you want to use SerialGeiger?